Nicccolas/customer-sales-analysis/README.md

 # Customer Sales Analysis

-This repository contains a data analysis project focused on customer sales behavior and patterns.
+A simple R project for practicing data analysis and visualization.

 ## Project Structure